 In Slovakian hairdressers exposed to high occupational levels of phthalates, various phthalate levels were associated with BMI and fat mass (Kolena et al. 2017).
 Another study of Slovakians occupationally exposed to phthalates found that MEHP was associated with a lower BMI and other variables in females, but not in males (Petrovičová et al. 2016).
+Slovakian nurses exposed to phthalates had a higher risk of abdominal obesity (Kolena et al. 2022).
 In the Czech Republic, phthalate levels were higher in people with type 2 diabetes (but not associated with blood pressure or lipid/cholesterol levels) (Piecha et al. 2016).
 In Serbia, phthalate levels in men were associated with a variety of metabolic markers, including lower HDL levels (the "good" cholesterol), higher BMI, and higher triglycerides (Milošević et al. 2017).
 A larger study by these authors also found that various phthalates were differently associated with various measures of metabolism in different subgroups, including with higher glucose levels in people with type 2 diabetes (Milošević et al. 2019).

 In Australian men, phthalate levels were associated with type 2 diabetes, high blood pressure, cardiovascular disease, and inflammation (Bai et al. 2017).

 In Taiwanese military personnel, higher daily intake of dimethyl phthalate (DMP) was associated with higher insulin resistance and metabolic syndrome.
 Higher daily intake of benzyl butyl phthalate (BBzP) was associated with an increased risk of abdominal obesity (Ko et al. 2019).
+Oxidative stress appears to be part of the reason that higher phthalate exposure is linked to higher insulin resistance in these soldiers (Hsia et al. 2022).
+Thyroid levels seem to also be involved in the associations between phthalates and insulin resistance (Huang et al. 2021).
 Also in Taiwan, in both adults and children, phthalate levels were associated with various measures of growth hormones (Huang et al. 2017).
-Thyroid levels seem to be involved in the associations between phthalates and insulin resistance, as seen in a Taiwanese study (Huang et al. 2021).

 In China, numerous phthalate metabolites were associated with diabetes in males, as well as with high cholesterol levels in both sexes (Dong et al. 2017a).
 Another study from China (Shanghai), found that numerous phthalates were associated with obesity, especially central obesity, especially in women, and especially in women under 45 (Dong et al. 2017b).
 Exposure to phthalates was positively associated with type 2 diabetes, fasting glucose, and long-term blood glucose (HbA1c) levels in an additional Chinese study, and the associations differed based on sex, BMI, and age (Duan et al. 2019) (Metabolism may play a role in these associations (Duan et al. 2021)).
 Also in China, phthalate levels were associated with high blood pressure and higher total cholesterol levels (Zhang et al. 2018).
 In elderly Chinese people, higher levels of various phthalate metabolites were correlated with obesity, with variations by sex (Li et al. 2020).